Renault Scenic E-Tech Review & Prices

 While the Renault Scenic’s exterior design has a cool, ultra-modern edge, the same doesn’t quite extend to the interior.
 It’s not a bad design, rather simple and fuss-free.
 You get a twin-screen instrument and infotainment setup on a panel that sits proud of the main dashboard.
 It’s all the rage these days but here it doesn’t look quite as seamlessly integrated as it is elsewhere, and the main screen is a bit low, so you feel like you’re looking a long way from the road when checking the screen.

 On the plus side, the infotainment system is incredibly quick to use.
 Usually the best you can hope for is ‘quick for an in-car setup’, but the Scenic’s computers work as rapidly as any iPad.
 You switch screens the moment you touch an on-screen button, and the next display loads in an instant, with no lag when you drag map screens around, either.
-That shouldn’t be a big deal in 2024, but it actually is.
+That shouldn’t be a big deal these days, but it actually is.
 Physical climate control buttons are useful, too.

 The quality of everything around the displays is hit and miss, though.
 The material on the things you regularly touch is pretty good, with the Esprit Alpine model we tried having nice leather on the armrest and cool colours for the upholstery.
 But there are also scratchy plastics in easy reach, such as the top of the doors, which can be uncomfortable to rest your arm on for long periods.